Vabalokis/blackjack-duel/README.md

 # blackjack-duel
-Blackjack multiplayer duel game with chat made with node.js and socket.io
+Blackjack multiplayer duel game with chat, made with node.js and socket.io